|

 J. Neurophysiol.

-dorsal column of the spinal cord.
+the spinal cord.
 In: The Neurobiology of Pain.
+By: The National

 (USA).
 PNAS